In a comment to my previous post, Pappy asked:

 Over the course of today I've heard back from several of our field reps who were in the hurricane-damaged areas from Wednesday through Sunday, and have also picked up on after-action reports from my contacts in the Louisiana State Police, and, through them, some from the Mississippi State Police.
 This e-mail summarizes experiences and lessons learned.

 1. People who were prepared were frequently mobbed/threatened by those who weren't.
-This was reported in at least seven incidents, five in Mississippi, two in Louisiana (I suspect that the relative lack of Louisiana incidents was because most of those with any sense got out of Dodge before the storm hit).
+This was reported in at least seven incidents, five in Mississippi, two in Louisiana (I suspect that the relative lack of Louisiana incidents was because most of those with any sense left before the storm hit).
 In each case, the person/family concerned had made preparations for disaster, with supplies, shelter, etc. in good order and ready to go.
 Several had generators ready and waiting.
 However, their neighbors who had not prepared all came running after the disaster, wanting food, water and shelter from them.
 When the prepared families refused, on the grounds that they had very little, and that only enough for themselves, there were many incidents of aggression, attempted assault, and theft of their supplies.
 Some had to use weapons to deter attack, and in some cases, shots were fired.
 I understand that in two incidents, attackers and/or would-be thieves were shot.
 It's also reported that in all of these cases, the prepared families now face threats of retribution from their neighbors, who regarded their refusal to share as an act of selfishness and/or aggression, and are now threatening retaliation.
 It's reportedly so bad that most of the prepared families are considering moving to other neighborhoods, so as to start afresh, with different neighbors.

 Similar incidents are reported by families who got out in time, prepared to spend several days on their own.
 When they stopped to eat a picnic meal at a rest stop, or an isolated spot along the highway, they report being approached rather aggressively by others wanting food, or fuel, or other essentials.
 Sometimes they had to be rather aggressive in their turn to deter these insistent requests.
-Two families report attempts being made to steal their belongings (in one case, their vehicle) while overnighting in camp stops on their way out of the area.
+Two families report attempts being made to steal their belongings (in one case, their vehicle) while overnighting in camp sites on their way out of the area.
 They both instituted armed patrols, with one or more family members patrolling while the others slept, to prevent this.
 Seems to me to be a good argument to form a "bug-out team" with like-minded, security-conscious friends in your area, so that all concerned can provide mutual security and back-up.

 I can understand these families being unwilling to share the little they had, particularly in light of not knowing when supplies would once again be available.
 However, this reinforces the point I made in my "lessons learned" post last week: plan on needing much more in the way of supplies than you initially thought!
-If these families had had some extra food and water in stock, and hidden their main reserve where it would not be seen, they could have given out some help to their neighbors and preserved good relations.
+If these families had had some extra food and water, and hidden their main reserve where it would not be seen, they could have given at least some help to their neighbors and preserved good relations.
 Also, a generator, under such circumstances, is a noisy invitation (and a bright one, if powering your interior lights), saying, "This house has supplies - come and get them!"
 I suspect that kerosene lanterns, candles and flashlights might be a more "community-safe" option if one is surrounded by survivors.

 2. When help gets there, you may get it whether you like it or not!
 There are numerous reports of aggressive, overbearing behavior by those rescuers who first arrived at disaster scenes.
 It's perhaps best described as "I'm here to rescue you - I'm in charge - do as I say - if you don't I'll shoot you".
 It appears that mid-level State functionaries and Red Cross personnel (the latter without the "shoot you" aspect, of course) were complained about most often.
 In one incident, a family who had prepared and survived quite well were ordered, not invited, to get onto a truck, with only the clothes on their backs.
 When they objected, they were threatened.
 They had pets, and wanted to know what would happen to them.
 They report that a uniformed man (agency unknown) began pointing his rifle at the pets with the words, "I'll fix that".
 The husband then trained his own shotgun on the man, and explained to him, in words of approximately one syllable, what was going to happen to him if he fired a shot.
 The whole "rescuer" group then left, promising dire consequences for the family (including threats to come back once they'd evacuated and torch their home).
 The family were able to make contact with a State Police patrol and report the incident, and are now determined that no matter how much pressure is applied, they will not evacuate.
 They've set up a "shuttle run" so that every few days, two of them go upstate to collect supplies for the rest of the family, who defend the homestead in the meantime.